twisterghost/jankbot/README.md

 patch system will be put in place and Jankbot will be able to update himself.
 Remember that you will need to restart Jankbot after updating.

-**Why is Jankbot a 'he'?**

-By all means, refer to Jankbot as Jankettebot.
-Just feels easier saying 'he' instead of 'it' or 'Jankbot' all the time.

 **I'm still having trouble.
 How can I get help?**

 Tons of ways!
 You can email the head developer at michael@jankdota.com, tweet